History of the Balkans: Migration Period

-The Avars were a Turkic group (or possibly Mongol), possibly with a ruling core derived from the Rouran that escaped the Göktürks.
-They occupied the Pannonian Plain in the early 7th century AD.
+The Avars were a nomadic people related to the Huns, possibly with a ruling core derived from the Rouran that escaped the Göktürks.
+They occupied the Carpathian Basin in the early 7th century AD.
 They launched continuous raids into the Balkan Peninsula, contributing to the general decline of the area that had begun centuries earlier.
 After their unsuccessful siege on Constantinople in 626, the Avars limited themselves to the Pannonian Plain.
 They ruled over the Slavs who already inhabited the region.
 By the 10th century, the Avar confederacy collapsed due to internal conflicts and to Frankish and Slavic attacks.
-The remnant Avars were subsequently absorbed by the West Slavs, Magyars and Romanians.
+The remnant Avars were subsequently absorbed by the Hungarians and surrounding peoples.

 The Bulgars, a Turkic people of Central Asia, first appeared in a wave which commenced with the arrival of Asparuh's Bulgars.
 Asparuh was one of the successors of Kubrat, the Great Khan of Old Great Bulgaria on the pontic Steppe.
 The Bulgars had occupied the fertile plains of Ukraine for several centuries until the Khazars swept in to their confederation in the 660s and triggered their further migration.
 One part of them — under the leadership of Asparuh — headed southwest and settled in the 670s in present-day Bessarabia.
 In 680 AD they invaded Moesia and Dobrudja and formed a confederation with the local Slavic tribes who had migrated there a century earlier.

 After suffering a defeat at the hands of Bulgars and Slavs, the Byzantine Empire recognised the sovereignty of Asparuh's Khanate in a subsequent treaty signed in 681 AD.
 The same year is usually regarded as the year of the establishment of Bulgaria (see History of Bulgaria).
 A smaller group of Bulgars under Khan Kouber settled almost simultaneously in the Pelagonian plain in western Macedonia after spending some time in Pannonia.
 Some Bulgars actually entered Europe earlier with the Huns.
 After the disintegration of the Hunnic Empire the Bulgars dispersed mostly to eastern Europe.

-The Magyars, presumed to be an Ugric or Turkic people, were the leading clan of the seven Hungarian tribes in a ten-tribe confederacy (incorporating three Khazar tribes).
-The Hungarian tribes originated on the Asian Steppe.
-The Khazars were a Turkic people originating in Central Asia.
-The Hungarians, led by Árpád, settled in the Carpathian Basin at the end of the 9th century.
+The Hungarian tribes were a ten-tribe confederacy with origins in Inner Asia.
+They derived from a mix of Huns, Ugrians and Sarmatians.
+They incorporated three Turkic Khazar tribes.
+Led by Árpád, they settled in the Carpathian Basin at the end of the 9th century.
 There they encountered a predominantly Slavic populace and Avar remnants.
 They learned the art of horseback warfare from Turkic people.
 They migrated west around 400 AD, settling in the Don-Dnieper area.
 Here they were subjects of the Khazar Khaganate.
 They were neighboured by the Bulgars and the Alans.
 They sided with three rebel Khazar tribes against the ruling factions.
 Their loss in this civil war, and ongoing battles with the Pechenegs, probably served as the catalyst for them to move further west into Europe.